 Crisis intervention is a structured, collaborative process that accepts the value of each individual and respects the person's ability to survive and resolve their current situation.
 While crisis intervention is not counseling or a substitute for counseling, with the help of an IMAlive volunteer a person in crisis can develop a plan to change things for the better and take the needed first steps.
 The goal is to help the person in crisis explore options that can lead to thinking about next steps.
 We do not offer therapy or advice, but help people lower their anxiety and find their own solutions.
 Volunteers also provide referrals for support groups, clinicians, mental health clinics, other hotlines and other community programs and services.

 As a volunteer you will provide acceptance, empathy and respect to those in crisis in order to lower their anxiety and facilitate their innate coping skills.
 You will also help people in crisis to identify self-destructive behaviors or suicidal ideation and adopt more appropriate behaviors.
 As a means to helping people you will provide referrals and information about community programs and resources.
+You will need a personal computer and high-speed broadband internet connection during your time volunteering with us.
+Tablets/iPads are not permitted.

 You do not need prior experience to become a volunteer.
 The crisis intervention process is a special way of helping that requires we refrain from giving advice or "fixing" situations.
 We look for individuals who are able to offer those who contact us unconditional positive regard, acceptance and empathy.
 We are more concerned about attitude, a willingness to learn a new way of helping.
 We are looking for volunteer applicants who are: